 Insufficient energy intake like during periods of deliberate weight loss may accentuate fatigue and impair recovery.
 When the diet lacks enough calories to support the body during periods of intense training, nutrients may be sourced from within the body to support physiological functions.
 For example, when dietary protein is inadequate, skeletal muscle may be broken down to fuel protein requirements, thus reducing lean muscle mass and increasing muscle injury risk.
 It is important for adequate energy intake to provide the nutrients required to fuel exercise and recover optimally.

 3. Recovery is Essential Part of Injury Prevention in Sport

 Recovering from exercise is essential to help repair any damaged tissues and replenish energy stores to fuel repeated exercise performance.
 Dietary protein is known for its role in lean tissue repair and growth so it is recommended to consume 20-30g after training, as part of a daily intake of 1.6-2.5g per kg body mass depending on training requirements.
 Alongside protein, post-exercise carbohydrate ingestion is also advocated to promote muscle glycogen synthesis to perform subsequent high-intensity training.
 Again, total daily carbohydrate intake should be based on training volume and intensity, and if you are physically active then intake should be between 3-7g/kg.
-Other areas of nutrition required to maximise recovery can be found here in last week’s blog on the 4 R’s of recovery.
+Other areas of nutrition required to maximise recovery can be found here in last week’s blog about nutrition for injury recovery.

 4. How to Prevent Sports Injuries with Dietary Fat?